Contractor-x/Mail-Guide-AI/README.md

 ## Contributing

 We welcome contributions!
 Please open issues for bugs, feature requests, or documentation improvements.
-Pull requests are encouraged.
+Pull requests are also encouraged.

 ## License